9dots/devBots/281_sumo_defining_functions.md

 Students will learn to define new functions to reuse a series of instructions.

 #### Explore
-Students will create functions to complete a maze.
-The goal is to complete the maze in the fewest lines of code.
+Students will create functions to move robot in a square.
+The goal is to complete the square in the fewest lines of code.

-(Create staircase maze)

-1. Have students complete maze with their robots using only the forward, back, left, and right functions.
+1. Have students complete a square with their robots using only the forward, back, left, and right functions.

 #### Questions
   + How many lines of code have you written?